traneio/arrows/README.md

 ### Benchmark classes

-All benchmarks are based on the same mechanism that gerates transformation chains, but they have different parameters that determine the kind of operations to be used.
+All benchmarks are based on the same mechanism that generates transformation chains, but they have different parameters that determine the kind of operations to be used.
 Currently, there are four classes with different configurations:

 | Class                         | Async boundaries | Failures | Error handling | Map | FlatMap |
 | :----------------------------:| :--------------: | :------: | :------------: | :-: | :-----: |